Problems with food, eating, and weight control are endemic in the U.S.

 Types of Eating Problems |

-1V-TR of the American Psychiatric Association, are obesity and excess weight, anorexia nervosa, bulimia nervosa, and binge-eating.
+The main types of eating problems are obesity and excess weight, anorexia nervosa, bulimia nervosa, and binge-eating.
 Most often, eating problems develop during the

 childhood and teenage years, but many people do not experience these problems until adulthood.
-Eating disorders frequently show up along with other mental health issues, such as depression,
+Eating disorders frequently show up along with other mental health issues.

 Obesity and excess weight